dj1ch/HomeNet/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-At the core, this is a simple P2P (ad-hoc style) mesh network created with the help of [OpenThread](https://openthread.io/), an open source version of the mesh networking system [Thread](threadgroup.org).
+At the core, this is a simple mesh network created with the help of [OpenThread](https://openthread.io/), an open source version of the mesh networking system [Thread](threadgroup.org).

 Thread is a low-power, low latency mesh network technology designed for Internet of Things (IoT) devices.
-It enabled devices to communicate **directly** (keep in mind very important) with each other, forming a resilient network with multiple paths to reach each node.
+It enabled devices to communicate **directly** (keep in mind very important) or through multiple paths with each other, forming a resilient network with multiple methods to reach each node.

 In simpler words, Thread is a resilient network designed to handle potentially harmful changes, reconfiguring and adapting based on the given environment.
 For example, if a node were to suddenly go down, the network will reconfigure to fix this issue.
 It is meant for smaller devices such as the ESP32C6, a key SoC in this project.